ychunhui/refarch-cognitive-analytics/README.md

 * Data scientists need different source of data, structured from traditional SQL based database (e.g. the customers and accounts data) and unstructured output of new cognitive services.
 * Data Scientists work hand by hand with application developers to quickly deliver solution to the business
 * Data access layer to traditional relational data should be done with a micro service approach exposing RESTful API or using modern z OS Connect application.
-* Cloud native apps, micro services, can be deployed in public or private cloud, like IBM Cloud private based on Kubernetes
+* Cloud native apps, micro services, can be deployed in public or private cloud, like IBM Cloud private based on Kubernetes and containers
-* Public services like the Watson services can be easily integrated within the solution
+* Public services like the Watson services can be easily integrated within the solution: Watson Data Platform, Data Science Experience, Tone Analyzer, Watson Conversation
-* API management should be added to govern API
+* API management is used to present a unique API for customer data, standardize for consumers like the webapp, even if the back end is Java based or z Connected based.

 ## Table of contents
 * [Presentation](#presentation)